anakic/Jot/README.md

 _tracker.RegisterConfigurationInitializer(new TabControlCfgInitializer());
 ```

-With our initialier registered, the `StateTracker` can use it to set up tracking for `TabControl` objects, without us having to repeat the configuration for every TabControl instance.
+With our initializer registered, the `StateTracker` can use it to set up tracking for `TabControl` objects, without us having to repeat the configuration for every TabControl instance.
 To track a TabControl object now, all we need to do is:

 ``` C#
 _tracker.Configure(tabControl1).Apply();